-On , 2022, the GE Board approved the distribution of at least 80.1% of the issued and outstanding shares of our common stock, on the basis of shares of our common stock for every shares of GE common stock held as of the close of business on the record date of , 2022.
+On November 30, 2022, the GE Board approved the distribution of at least 80.1% of the issued and outstanding shares of our common stock, on the basis of one share of our common stock for every three shares of GE common stock held as of the close of business on the record date of December 16, 2022.

-On , 2023, the Distribution Date, each GE stockholder will receive shares of our common stock for every shares of GE common stock held at close of business on the record date.
+On January 3, 2023, the Distribution Date, each GE stockholder will receive one share of our common stock for every three shares of GE common stock held at close of business on the record date.
 Following the Spin-Off, we will operate independently from GE.
 No approval of GE's stockholders is required in connection with the Spin-Off, and GE's stockholders will not have any appraisal rights in connection with the Spin-Off.